+Large inhomogeneities in the resource density, such as those which are created by a foraging agent, are repopulated at a rate $\gamma$.
+We work in the small back-reaction regime where forager changes to the equilibrium spacing are on the order $\delta\ell_{\!
+Re}/\ell_{\!
+Re}\sim \mathcal O(R^2/L^2)\ll 1$.
+The agent is then effectively uncorrelated with the environmental degrees of freedom, on distances larger than some $\mathcal O(1)$ multiple of $R$.
+Table~\ref{table: model parameters} summarizes the parameters that define the model.

-As the agent moves through the environment its collection diameter $2r$ acts as a cross-section, sweeping out an area for harvest proportional to its speed.
-Interesting regimes of the model happen when the speed falls within the following bounds
+As the agent moves through the environment, its collection diameter $2r$ acts as a cross-section, sweeping out an area for harvest per unit time proportional to its speed.
+Interesting regimes of the model happen when the speed falls within the following bounds:

 For $ v < v_\star$, resources are spread so thin that the foraging area on a full tank has an expected harvest less than $1$, leading to agents with rather short lives.
 For $v > v^\star$, the harvest area fueled by a single resource has an expected harvest greater than $1$, the agent is coupled to an environment of abundance, and is effectively immortal.
 In between, the agent's probability of survival decays exponentially at long lifetimes, while still forming significant correlations with the environment.
 This is the regime interesting for exploration.
 In a strong back-reaction setting these bounds are dynamic: agent harvesting increases the average spacing between resources thereby increasing both $v_\star$ and $v^\star$.
 Again, we will work in the small back-reaction limit, where the forager doesn't affect the environment.
 Fig.~\ref{fig:forager_model} provides a schematic of the agent-centric dynamics.